-Hollywood’s screenwriter and producer, Rob Long joins Brand Finance for a live webinar to discuss his views on Hollywood and Soft Power.
+Hollywood’s screenwriter and producer, Rob Long joined Brand Finance for a live webinar to discuss his views on Hollywood and Soft Power.

-Rob Long joins Brand Finance to discuss predictions for the next Global Soft Power Index – the world’s most comprehensive research study on perceptions of soft power, surveying the opinions of over75,000 people in more than 100 countries – due to be released in February 2021, and in particular the impact that Hollywood has on soft power in the US and the concept of cultural colonialism.
+Rob Long joined Brand Finance to discuss predictions for the Global Soft Power Index 2021 – the world’s most comprehensive research study on perceptions of soft power, surveying the opinions of over75,000 people in more than 100 countries – due to be released in February 2021, and in particular the impact that Hollywood has on soft power in the US and the concept of cultural colonialism.

-The hour-long webinar will begin with a presentation from Rob Long, and conclude with a Q&A session moderated by David Haigh, CEO of Brand Finance.
+The hour-long webinar began with a presentation from Rob Long, and concluded with a Q&A session moderated by David Haigh, CEO of Brand Finance.

-The Global Soft Power Index 2020 report and the findings of the study are free to access online here.
+The Global Soft Power Index reports and the findings of the study are free to access online here.

 To learn more about Brand Finance’s soft power and nation brands practice, email: email@example.com